 What does it mean to be a leader?
 Some people may answer that a leader is someone who receives a position of authority and provides orders.
 However, this describes a boss, not a leader.
 The key differences between a boss and leader are that a leader develops their skill set to gain followers who willingly commit to their mission.
 Positive influence and impacting others’ lives are two of the most distinguishing factors.

-Understanding the boss vs. leader dynamic is an important part of personal and professional growth.
+Understanding the boss vs. leader dynamic is an important part of personal and career growth.
 No leader sets out to become a bad boss.
 Yet, as studies show, bad bosses are a problem in American work culture.
-In fact, according to a survey conducted by Officevibe, three out of four employees indicate that a bad boss is the worst part of their jobs.
+In fact, according to a survey conducted by Officevibe, three out of four employees indicate that a bad boss is the worst part of their career.

-What’s the Difference Between a Boss and Leader?
+What’s the Difference Between a Leader vs. Boss?

 1. Bosses Enforce Accountability, While Leaders Create It

 Bosses often act as managers by making sure people stay on task and meet their monthly figures.
-This isn’t always a bad thing, but it’s a far cry from being a leader.
+While these things are certainly involved in any career as a leader, it’s a far cry from being a leader.
 In fact, differences abound between leadership and management, especially when it comes to questions about accountability.
 One key difference between a boss and leader is bosses work to hold others accountable.
 Leaders hold themselves accountable.
 But more than that, leaders work to instill a sense of self-accountability in their team as well.
 With a true leader at the helm, workers learn to manage themselves.
-As a result, teaching accountability is a way to build confidence and support employees.
+As a result, teaching accountability is a way to build confidence and support for each employee.

 2. Bosses Look For Easy Fixes, While Leaders Focus On Long Term Solutions